gregphillips03/dsci401/README.md

 + Again, Random Forest for the win.
 Each time it predicts a record is associated with an AECOM Employee, that's actually the case.

++ To sum up our analysis to this point:

 Error Metric | K-Nearest-Neighbors  | Random Forest | Support Vector Machine :--- | :---: | :---: | :---:
 Accuracy | Third | First | Second